notator/mnx/mnx-examples/common1900/graphicsOnly/basic/styleReadMe.txt

   and horizontally depending on the surrounding text.
 By default, entity baselines would be aligned to the surrounding text's baseline.

-- SVGs: It should be possible to include arbitrary external SVGs.
+- SVGs: It should be possible to include arbitrary external images.
   In instructions, these could be used as glyphs, and would not be stylable by CSS.
   The size of an <image> element should be determined by its width and height parameters (anonymous units as in page size).
-  For simplicity of use, I think the MNX <image> element should have attributes that control both horizontal (left, right, center), vertical (top, middle, baseline, bottom) and orient (above, below) alignment.

 For example: a small clef could be coded as follows: